johan-steffens/foxy/CONFIGURATION.md

 1. Global logging filter is applied to all routes
 2. The `/` path with GET requests is rewritten to `/get` and forwarded to `https://api.example.com/get`
 3. The `/` path with POST requests is rewritten to `/post` and forwarded to `https://api.example.com/post`
-4. Paths starting with `/resources/` are forwarded to `https://resources.example.com/resources/...` without modification
+4. Paths starting with `/resources/` are forwarded to `https://resources.example.com/resources/...`

-## Environment Variable Configuration

-Foxy also supports configuration via environment variables.
-The environment variable names are mapped to configuration keys using the following rules:

-- Variables must start with the prefix (`FOXY_` by default)
-- The prefix is stripped and the remainder is converted to lowercase
-- Underscores (`_`) are converted to dots (`.`) for nested access

-Examples:
-- `FOXY_SERVER_HOST=0.0.0.0` → `server.host`
-- `FOXY_PROXY_TIMEOUT=60` → `proxy.timeout`
-- `FOXY_PROXY_LOG_LEVEL=debug` → `proxy.log_level`

-Complex structures like routes and filters are better configured via files, but simple values can be overridden via environment variables.